node-opcua/node-opcua/documentation/creating_a_client_callback.md

 In this example, we want to create a OPCUA Client to monitor a variable on the server, created in [this tutorial](creating_a_server.md).

-### Note:
+### Note

-> this tutorial is using the legacy callback method which has been superceeded by the async/await method that provides a nicer and cleaner technique.
+This tutorial is using the legacy callback method which has been superceeded by the async/await method that provides a nicer and cleaner technique.

->
-> Please refer to the typescript version here [create a client typescript](creating_a_client_typescript.md)
+Please refer to the typescript version here [create a client typescript](creating_a_client_typescript.md)

 you've been warned !